SomeColorMage/wbuggy-9-test/README.md

     npm install

-This program is a server application and just needs to be deployed anywhere that it can listen on port 80.
+This program is a server application and just needs to be deployed anywhere that it can listen to the correct port.
 Test deployment was done via [Heroku](https://www.heroku.com/home).

 To operate, submit a POST request to the server.